SeedWebs/seed-social/readme.txt

 3. Settings

 == Changelog ==

+= 1.3.0 =
+* New: Change buttons CSS, easier to modify.
+* New: Example CSS in readme.
+* Tweak: Settings description.
+* Fix: Position setting disappeared if WooCommerce is not activate.

 = 1.2.9 =
 * New: Add CSS Classes for button positions (-top, -bottom, -product-summary, -product-content).